bcace/bcace.github.io/tay.md

 **Act:** All tree partitions are evenly distributed among threads for processing.

 **See:** All tree partitions are evenly distributed among threads as **seer** partitions, or partitions containing **seer** agents.
 To get **seen** agents for each of those **seer** partitions, the tree is traversed and each of those partitions' bounding boxes is tested for overlap with the **seer** partition's bounding box inflated by the **see** pass radii.
 Since no two threads ever have the same **seer** partition there is no danger of writing to the same memory location from multiple threads.
 All threads process the same partitions for **seen** agents, but **seen** agents are read-only.

+`GpuTree` structure is actually a hybrid: tree update still happens on the CPU, then minimal updates to the structure are copied over to the GPU where the passes get executed.
+At the end of the simulation step only the new agent positions are copied back to the CPU in order to be able to update the tree again.

 #### Grid